Top 10 Tourist Attractions in Hyderabad to Explore

 1. Charminar

 Hyderabad sightseeing should include some of the cultural attractions as well.
 The city is famous for the Charminar, which was built in 1591.
 This monument was originally built to commemorate the end of a plague epidemic.
-It stands on a small hill at the center of Hyderabad built in reign of Muhammad Quli Qutb Shah, which has four minarets, each with clocks that indicate time in four directions.
+It stands on a small hill at the center of Hyderabad, built during the reign of Muhammad Quli Qutb Shah, and has four minarets, each with clocks that indicate time in four directions.

 • Timings: All Days 9:00 AM – 5:30 PM